CatboiOwO/BMP-for-Dell-force10/README.md

-# Auto cofiguration after factory reset via BMP
+# Auto cofiguration after factory reset via managment port (BMP)
 Hai everyone,

 Here is instruktion how to use BMP for Dell force10 step by step.